-- The CO would generally act as the focal point within practices for the oversight of all activities relating to the prevention and detection of ML/TF and providing support and guidance to the senior management to ensure that ML/TF risks are adequately managed.
-Typically the CO would have responsibility for: - (a) reviewing practices' AML/CFT systems to ensure they are up to date and meet current statutory and regulatory requirements; and - (b) oversight of practices' AML/CFT PPC, including monitoring their effectiveness and enhancing them where necessary. - Areas which may be considered by the CO, include: - (a) how the AML/CFT PPC are to be managed and tested; - (b) identifying and addressing significant deficiencies in the PPC; - (c) mitigating ML/TF risks arising from business relationships and transactions with persons from countries that do not apply, or insufficiently apply, the FATFRs; - (d) communicating key AML/CFT issues to the senior management, including, where appropriate, significant compliance deficiencies; - (e) considering changes that may need to be made or proposed as a result of new legislation, regulatory requirements or guidance relevant to AML/CFT; - (f) training of staff for AML/CFT purposes. - The MLRO must play an active role in the identification and reporting of suspicious transactions.

-The MLRO's principal functions would normally include: - reviewing internal disclosures and exception reports and, in light of available relevant information, determining whether or not it is necessary to make an STR to the Joint Financial Intelligence Unit ("JFIU"); - (b) maintaining records related to such internal reviews; - (c) providing guidance on how to avoid "tipping off", where disclosures are made; and - (d) acting as the main point of contact with the JFIU, law enforcement, and any other competent authorities in relation to ML/TF prevention and detection, investigation or compliance
+- The CO would generally act as the focal point within a practice for the oversight of all activities relating to the prevention and detection of ML/TF and providing support and guidance to the senior management to ensure that ML/TF risks are adequately managed.
+Typically the CO would have responsibility for: - (a) reviewing the practice's AML/CFT systems to ensure they are up to date and meet current statutory and regulatory requirements; and - (b) oversight of the practice's AML/CFT controls, including monitoring their effectiveness and enhancing the controls and procedures where necessary. - Areas which may be considered by the CO, include: - (a) how the AML/CFT controls are to be managed and tested; - (b) identifying and addressing significant deficiencies in the controls; - mitigating ML/TF risks arising from business relationships and transactions with persons from countries that do not apply, or insufficiently apply, the FATFRs; - (d) communicating key AML/CFT issues to the senior management, including, where appropriate, significant compliance deficiencies: - (e) considering changes that may need to be made or proposed as a result of new legislation, regulatory requirements or guidance relevant to AML/CFT; - (f) training of staff for AML/CFT purposes. - The MLRO must play an active role in the identification and reporting of suspicious transactions.
+The MLRO's principal functions would normally include: - reviewing internal disclosures and exception reports and, in light of available relevant information, determining whether or not it is necessary to make an STR to the Joint Financial Intelligence Unit ("JFIU"); - (b) maintaining records related to such internal reviews; - (c) providing guidance on how to avoid "tipping off", where disclosures are made; and - (d) acting as the main point of contact with the JFIU, law enforcement, and any other competent authorities in relation to ML/TF prevention and detection, investigation or compliance.